youyoumu/portofolio/README.md

+note: this portfolio haven't been updated for a while. i'm much more fluent in Typescript and React now, and i plan to make new better portfolio later

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.